ocefpaf/glideroftheday/README.md

 # Glider of the day!

-This repository will build two maps every day:
-- A png with all the deployed gliders at the moment;
-- A slippy map with the gliders track for the past 14 days.
+This repository will build a daily slippy map with the gliders track for the past 14 days.